 Ellenbrook Water Playground is one of our favourite free things to do in Perth with kids and we regularly visit this wonderful playground in summer.

 Ellenbrook is located north of the river, and is at the doorstep of the Swan Valley.
-The Ellenbrook Water Playground (Rainbow Waters) runs seasonally - usually around November - March, but times can vary, so best to check with the City of Swan if you are not sure if it's running (2017 update: one of our Kids Around Perth Reporters has confirmed Ellenbrook Water Playground is running - however if you have a long drive please call the City of Swan first in case it is down for maintenance).
+The Ellenbrook Water Playground (Rainbow Waters) runs seasonally - usually around late October - March, but times can vary, so best to check with the City of Swan if you are not sure if it's running (if you have a long drive please call the City of Swan first to check it's running or if it is down for maintenance).

-The Ellenbrook Water Playground is located only a few minutes from the Ellenbrook town centre and features lots of colourful water sprays and cannons.
+The Ellenbrook Water Playground is located only a few minutes from the Ellenbrook Town Centre and features lots of colourful water sprays and cannons.
 There are no pools of water which makes it great for kids of all ages.
-A couple of kids brought water guns along and were having a great time chasing each other and getting Mum and Dad - so bring along your super soaker if you have one!
+A couple of kids brought water guns along and were having a great time chasing each other and getting Mum and Dad - so bring along your super soaker if you have onefor some added fun!